primeroz/dot-git/README.md

 Feel free to use it as a starting point for your own git configuration!

+The personal part of my git config can be found in my [dot-git-user][dot-git-user] config.

 ## Install
 This git config is available as [Ellipsis][Ellipsis] package.
 It is highly recommended to use Ellipsis for installation, although manual installation is